 Good project management is a key component of every

-For example, you should make it standard practice at meetings.
+For example, you should make it a standard practice at meetings.

 No interaction should end without a clear answer to this question.